-SALT LAKE CITY – August 5, 2010 – inContact, Inc. (NASDAQ: SAAS), the market leader in cloud-based contact center software and agent optimization tools, today reported financial results for the second quarter ended June 30, 2010.
+SALT LAKE CITY – August 4, 2011 – inContact, Inc. (NASDAQ: SAAS), the leading provider of on-demand contact center software and contact center agent optimization tools, today reported financial results for the second quarter ended June 30, 2011.

 CONFERENCE CALL INFORMATION